mevid93/credex/README.md

 * Save changes.
 * Discard changes (basically just reload the content again).
 * Rightclicking the key open action window, where user can perform some actions (delete, edit, copy username, password, etc).
-* Change master password (ask old password, new password, verification for new password).